 Day 2: Soyroccocha – Salkantay Pass – Glacial lake Colpapampa – Cusco

-Hot breakfast will served before starting our trek which is a moderate climb of approximately 1 hour to the highest point of the trek (4,650m / 15,367ft) We will then take a break and enjoy the view of Salkantay (6,217m/ 20, 717ft), Humantay and Huayanay snow capped mountains.
+A hearty and delicious hot breakfast will served before starting our trek which is a moderate climb of approximately 1 hour to the highest point of the trek (4,650m / 15,367ft).
+We will then take a break and enjoy the view of Salkantay (6,217m/ 20, 717ft), Humantay and Huayanay glacier-covered mountains.

 Off the main trek route, we take a side trek for half an hour to enjoy the panoramic views and the shockingly turquoise Salkantay Lake.
 Returning to our primary trek route, we hike down to the trailhead again, where we have lunch, and then we take our private van back to Cusco, arriving around 6pm in the evening.
 Time to celebrate!